-Objective 2.6: The City shall continue to provide for and improve the safe and efficient movement of bikeway and pedestrian traffic.
+Objective 2.6: The City shall continue to provide for and Improve the safe and efficient movement of multimodal traffic.

-Policy 2.6.1: The City shall continue to support the implementation of the Manatee County Bikeways Plan and include within its overall transportation system an adequate bikeway and pedestrian plan that connects schools, residential areas, recreational facilities, and commercial areas and specifies adequate right-of-way and pedestrian crossing signals and/or markings.
+Policy 2.6.1: The City shall continue to support the implementation of the overall transportation system an adequate multimodal plan that connects schools, residential areas, recreational facilities, and commercial areas and specifies adequate right-of-way and pedestrian crossing signals and/or markings.

-Policy 2.6.2: Where feasible, the City shall incorporate Sarasota/Manatee Metropolitan Planning Organization recommended bicycle-friendly design standards into all new and reconstructed thoroughfare streets.
+Policy 2.6.2: Where feasible, the City shall incorporate multimodal design standards into all new and reconstructed thoroughfare streets.
 Where specific design standards cannot be met, the City shall consider the use of wider outside vehicle lanes to accommodate safe bicycle travel.